selfire1/llm-markdown-journal-summary/README.md

 See:

-- `.env.example`
+- Path to your Obsidian journals: `.env.example`
-- `/src/config.ts`
+- To tweak prompts: `/src/config.ts`

 ## Gotchas

+- This script does not process subdirectories.
-Large language models are prone to hallucination.
+- As you might know, large language models are prone to hallucination.